bsemexan/hello-world/README.md

 # hello-world
 cs 464 assignment
-This is a step on an assignment fof a college level course.
+This is a step on an assignment for a college level course.